 While visiting the Westman islands I joined one of the tours of the islands to be able to better tell you what these interesting islands have to offer.
 I contacted Eyjatours, which is a family company in the Westman islands, as there is nothing like local knowledge and guidance.
 I opted for their most popular tour, the Puffin and volcano tour.

 The highlights on this tour are: Sprangan, - Stórhöfði, the windiest place in Europe, - Mt.
 Eldfell volcano, - Herjólfsdalur valley, - and the friendly puffin Tóti at the Sæheimar aquarium.
-Unfortunately Tóti the Puffin passed away recently :(
+Unfortunately Tóti the Puffin has passed away :(

-We met up with the guide and owner, Einar, nickname Ebbi, at the offices of Eyjatours and off we went to explore the Westman islands.
+We met up with the guide and owner, Einar, nickname Ebbi, at the offices of Eyjatours, and off we went to explore the Westman islands.
 We were driven around the island and the guide told us about the colourful history of the islands and the locals.
 Our first stop was at Sprangan.

 There is a local islander sport (it can also be called local islander acrobatics) in the Westman Islands, called sprang or rope swinging.
 It is like a miniature version of cliff rappelling.
 One can practice the "sprang" at a location in Heimaey island called Sprangan.